SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 - Read a lot of paid emails

-- Receive promotions and discounts after completing surveys.
+- Receive account promotions and discounts after completing surveys.

-One of the major drawbacks of Panda Research is that you need to have a PayPal account; as it’s the only available payment medium.
+One of the major drawbacks of Panda Research is that you need to have a PayPal account to recieve a payout; as it’s the only available payment medium.
 Make sure that the email you used to register on the site and your PayPal email match, to avoid any problems.

 If for whatever reason, you couldn’t complete a survey or were interrupted, the payment for it is nulled.

-You’ll see all your earnings in your Panda Research wallet but in order to cash-out and transfer that money to your PayPal account, you need at least $50 worth of earnings.
+You’ll see all your account balance in your Panda Research wallet but in order to cash-out and transfer that money to your PayPal account, you need at least a $50 account balance.

 Another condition is that $25 of the amount should be from paid offers.
 Also, you can only request money in $50 lots, which means that even if you have $99, you’ll only be able to redeem $50.